 Some of the hikes are part of laws that require wages to increase progressively each year.
 In California, for example, the minimum wage is set to reach $15 per hour by 2023 for businesses with more than 25 employees.
 Washington state, on the other hand, passed a law that boosts its minimum wage to $12 this year and $13.50 in 2020.

 A closer look…

 In 2012, the “Fight for $15 movement” began after fast-food workers began walking off the job demanding for higher pay.
 Since then, advocates in the national "Fight for $15" movement have pushed for living wages for fast-food, child-care, airline and other low-wage workers, and have been successful in some cities and states.
 It is believed that this movement directly led to a collective $68 billion raise for 22 million low-wage workers in both the public and private sectors.

 Opponents of minimum wage increases – like the D.C. restaurateurs who campaigned against higher wages for tipped workers – typically argue that extra expenses will force fire workers or even close, harming employers and employees alike.
 More research is necessary, but right now there’s no conclusive proof that a higher minimum wage leads to significant job losses.

 So where does this leave business owners caught in the middle?
 The debate is still ongoing and divisive.
-Even with all the studies conducted, trying to measure the effects of wage hikes on the U.S. economy have conflicting conclusions.
+Even with all the studies conducted, trying to measure the impacts of raising minimum wage on small businesses and the U.S. economy have conflicting conclusions.

 For this reason, it’s important that businesses focus on the things within their control.
 If you are a business owner in one the of states implementing wage hikes, you can out-maneuver payroll and inflation by reducing recruiting and and hiring costs.
 Typically, businesses spend $4000 and up to 52 days trying to fill an open position.
 For small businesses, this means that every hour you spend focused on hiring, you are not focused on running your business and making profit.